How the Sonday System Incorporates the Characteristics of Structured Literacy

 How the Sonday System incorporates this criterion:Direct instruction ensures that errors are identified and corrected during a lesson.
 The lesson structure promotes continuous student–teacher interaction.
 Instructions are consistent by design so both students and teachers are familiar with how the lesson is taught.
 This allows the teacher to focus more on students—differentiating instruction and reinforcing skills not yet mastered.
 Errors are identified and addressed at the table, enhancing diagnostic and data-driven decisions.

-Mastery Checks for Reading and Spelling are found after every three levels to assess proficiency.
-These checks allow a teacher to quickly identify a student’s proficiency in fluency, decoding and spelling.
+Mastery Checks for Reading and Spelling are found after every third level to assess proficiency.
+These checks allow a teacher to quickly identify a student’s proficiency in fluency, decoding, and spelling.
 A plan can be prescribed based on these data results.

-Sonday System’s Teacher Resource Book contains multiple assessments including a placement test to pinpoint where instruction should begin as well as pre and post tests to document growth over a set period of time.
-The Sonday System Pre-Reading Survey Assessment checks the students’ ability to hear and process sound.
+The Sonday System Teacher Resource Book contains multiple assessments including a placement test to pinpoint where instruction should begin as well as pre- and post-tests to document growth over a set period of time.
+The Sonday System Pre-Reading Survey Assessment checks students’ ability to hear and process sound.
 This assessment can be used to identify students who are ready for phonics instruction as well as determining if these skills are strong enough to begin learning to read.

 Defined as:Instruction is scaffolded and begins with teaching of the simplest, most basic language concepts and elements, then progresses systematically to more difficult and complex concepts and elements.
 Instruction in every lesson moves from teaching of skills to functional use and application of skills.
 New concepts are related to previously taught concepts, skills, and information—and presented in anticipation of future learning.